 P.S.
-My book is now available for Pre-orders on Amazon!
+My book is now available on Amazon!
 Learn more about by clicking here: Scars of the Heart: Using Discernment to Avoid Your Worst Dating Nightmare Or purchase below.

 Commentary from: The ESV Study Bible, English Standard Version (ESV).
 Wheaton, Illinois: Crossway, 2008.
 Print.